 The temperature coefficient of a reference output voltage affects INL, DNL, and TUE.
-Choose a reference with a tight temperature coefficient specification to reduce the dependence of the DAC output voltage on ambient conditions.
+A reference with a tight temperature coefficient specification should be chosen to reduce the dependence of the DAC output voltage on ambient conditions.

-In high accuracy applications, which have a relatively low noise budget, reference output voltage noise needs to be considered.
-Choosing a reference with as low an output noise voltage as practical for the system resolution required is important.
-Precision voltage references such as the ADR435 (XFET design) produce low output noise in the 0.1 Hz to 10 Hz region.
+In high accuracy applications, which have a relatively low noise budget, reference output voltage noise must be considered.
+It is important to choose a reference with as low an output noise voltage as practical for the system resolution that is required.
+Precision voltage references, such as the ADR435 (XFET design), produce low output noise in the 0.1 Hz to 10 Hz region.
 However, as the circuit bandwidth increases, filtering the output of the reference may be required to minimize the output noise.